Teresiah6/AirBnB_clone/README.md

 ## Storage 🛄

-The above classes are handled by the abstracted storage engine defined in the Fii
+The above classes are handled by the abstracted storage engine defined in the FileStorage class.
-leStorage class.

 Every time the backend is initialized, AirBnB instantiates an instance of
 FileStorage called storage.
 The storage object is loaded/re-loaded from any class
-s instances stored in the JSON file file.json.
-As class instances are created, uu
-pdated, or deleted, the storage object is used to register corresponding changess
+instances stored in the JSON file file.json.
+As class instances are created, updated, or deleted, the storage object is used to register corresponding changess
 in the file.json.

 ## Console 💻

 The console is a command line interpreter that permits management of the backend
 of AirBnB.
-It can be used to handle and manipulate all classes utilized bb
-y the application (achieved by calls on the storage object defined above).
+It can be used to handle and manipulate all classes utilized  the application (achieved by calls on the storage object defined above).

 #### Using the Console

 The AirBnB console can be run both interactively and non-interactively.
-Too
+To
 run the console in non-interactive mode, pipe any command(s) into an execution
 of the file console.py at the command line.

 $ echo "help" | ./console.py